-I'm Veronika, a localization professional with vast experience who is passionate about language, translation, video games and subtitling.
+I'm Veronika, a localization professional with vast experience who is passionate about language, translation, board games and video games.
 While my background is originally in technical translation (mechanical and electrical engineering), I've found my niche in translating what I love.
 I take pride in delivering quality results and I can help you reach a German audience through quality localization.

 About 30 million books are bought in Germany each year3 - and that doesn't even include school books and specialist literature.
 If you want to make your book fit for the German market, let me help you out.
 I'll also gladly help you with your translation of a comic book or graphic novel.

 If you don't speak the language you're having your text translated into, how do you know if your translator did a good job?
 That's where I come in.
 For a flat fee, I'll take a look at your German text and tell you if it's any good.
 I'll rate it based on grammar, spelling and how idiomatic the text sounds.

 Subtitling is a particularly enjoyable challenge, as it combines the art of translation with the skill of shifting, shortening and re-arranging subtitles to make the text fit in the frame while matching what is being said at the same time.
 Every subtitle is its own little puzzle that wants to be solved.
 Let me help you solve your subtitling puzzles!

 Need an audio file or video file transcribed?
 Whether it's in English or German, I can listen to your audio or watch your video and turn the spoken word into text.

 You have a translation request that doesn't fall into any of the above categories?
 The motto here is: Asking is free.
 Let's talk about whatever you need translated and see if we can work something out.
 Maybe I'll be able to help you, maybe I won't.
 There's only one way to find out!

 Board games are my newest obsession and currently my main focus in terms of translation.
 I've already had the pleasure of translating several exciting board games from English into German: